 Dr. Kraft made a multidisciplinary approach central to the care of patients with MS. He also was also the first to illustrate empirically that fatigue was the most common and, for many, one of the most disabling symptoms of MS. Today, fatigue is accepted as a core clinical measure for MS. Dr. Kraft was also one of the first to recognize and write about the way the many symptoms of MS synergistically impact patients.

 Dr. Kraft’s prolific research was always rooted in care and concern for his patients.
 He was noted for his empathy, and his ability to truly listen to his patients.
 Not only did he maintain a patient focus in his own research, but he also helped transform the culture of MS research through the establishment of the UW MS Rehabilitation Research and Training Center, which conducts patient-centered research.
 The hundreds of studies conducted through the Center have changed our understanding of MS and how to best care for patients to maximize functioning and quality of life.
-As a mentor and educator, Dr. Kraft tirelessly supported trainees and has been formative in many junior faculty’s careers who, with his mentorship and guidance, successfully established independence and thriving careers.
+As a mentor and educator, Dr. Kraft tirelessly supported trainees and has been formative in the careers of many junior faculty.
+With his mentorship and guidance, they successfully established thriving careers.